r3ap3rpy/terra-py/README.md

 ### Welcome

-This repository is for a demo python app containerized and deployed with terraform.
+This repository is for a demo python app containerized and deployed with terraform on the local provider.

 You need to have docker and terraform installed.